 The fear of picking an idea.

 When it comes to what story to write, my fear comes down to a worry about wasted time.
-For me, it’s “if I start this project over that one, will I be wasting my time?”
+For me, “if I start this project over that one, will I be wasting my time?”
 Or another example: “If I don’t write this story now, will I miss my opportunity to write it at all?”

-Those fears are valid – but when we’re talking about the business of screenwriting, the market is so volatile, it can be impossible to predict what will be popular to buyers at any given time.
+Those fears are valid – but when we’re talking about the business of screenwriting, the market is so volatile it can be impossible to predict what will be popular to buyers at any given time.

 If you just try to write a script in a genre or style for the current market, by the time it’s ready to go out, that trend could be long since past.
 If your only reason for writing that movie was to sell it and be done with it, then whoops!
-Looks like you might have hedged the wrong bets.
+It looks like you might have hedged the wrong bets.

 The sandbox is where all you do is come up with cool ideas and never do the hard work of forming them into actual stories.
 It can be easy to get lost chasing shiny new ideas and never get around to writing any of them.
 After all, what’s perfect in your head can never be bad on paper, right?

 This mental block can also be applied to problems writing scenes.
 Let’s say you have a scene that you started but now don’t know how to finish.